-- 7.1 In order to consider the effect of the traffic generated by the site on the local highway network, discussions have taken place with VoG to determine a scope of assessment. - 7.2 Once the relevant junctions have been agreed, turning count survey data will be used in order to determine the existing flows at these junctions in order to provide a baseline traffic flow. - 7.3 The vehicle trips associated with the proposed development will then be distributed through these junctions, with a junction impact assessment demonstrating the percentage impact of the site traffic on each junction. - 7.4 Where appropriate, junction modelling will be undertaken using the relevant industry standard software i.e., Junctions 9 (ARCADY / PICADY) and LinSig.
+- 7.1 In order to consider the effect of the traffic generated by the site on the local highway network, discussions have taken place with VoG to determine a scope of assessment. - 7.2 Following these discussions, the following junctions have been assessed: - Ffordd Y Mileniwm / Hood Road / Neptune Road Signals; - Ffordd y Mileniwm / Gladstone Bridge Roundabout - 7.3 Turning count survey data has been used in order to determine the existing flows at these junctions in order to provide a baseline traffic flow.
+These surveys took place on Thursday 20th April 2023. - 7.4 The vehicle trips associated with the proposed development has been distributed through these junctions. - 7.5 The assessments have been undertaken using ARCADY and LINSIG as appropriate.
+Full junction modelling output reports are provided in Appendix G. - 7.6 The assessment has been undertaken for the following peak hours: - AM weekday peak hour (08:00 09:00); and - PM weekday peak hour (17:00 18:00).